V4Fire/Client/src/form/b-button/README.md

 * The component implements [[iAccess]], [[iOpenToggle]], [[iVisible]], [[iWidth]], [[iSize]] traits.

-* The component is compiled as functional if there are no provided `dataProvider` and `href` props.
+* The component is used as functional if there are no provided `dataProvider` and `href` props.

 * The component can be used as flyweight.